 My favorite commercial websites tend to have an About Us page.
-Businesses who provide quality products and services tend to have been animated by a strong vision of what they can add to the marketplace, whether they manufacture fragrant scented candles or engineer complicated analytics software.
-You’ve been used to hearing, by now, that people to hear stories, and your own story, about why you decided to take the risk of starting or extending your business, all the obstacles and setbacks you faced, is just the sort of story that interests the general listener, and endears your customer base to you.
+Businesses that provide quality products and services tend to have been animated by a strong vision of what they can add to the marketplace, whether they manufacture fragrant scented candles or engineer complicated analytics software.
+You’ve been used to hearing, by now, that people hear stories, and your own story, about why you decided to take the risk of starting or extending your business; all the obstacles and setbacks you faced are just the sort of story that interests the general listener and endears your customer base to you.

-Every good monologue podcast tells a story, whether it’s the inaugural smash podcast, Serial, or superb recent programs, like Noble Blood, which guides listeners through little explored pockets of tragic and macabre history.
+Every good monologue podcast tells a story, whether it’s the inaugural smash podcast, Serial.
 Your monologue podcasts should tell a story as well, even if it’s for only an episode or three.
-You can, unlike interview podcasts, plot out or even write the script that you can read from to record, even drawing from landing pages and blog posts you’ve already published.
+You can, unlike interview podcasts, plot out or even write the script you can read from to record, even drawing from landing pages and blog posts you’ve already published.
 If you need some help organizing your business’s origins and expansions as an engaging, proper narrative, there are plenty of storytelling guides you may refer to.
-But as long as you can tell your story with a taste for conflict, suspense, and a bit of wit, your customers, and listeners and general, will be happy to lend you’re their ears.
+But as long as you can tell your story with a taste for conflict, suspense, and a bit of wit, your customers, listeners, and general, will be happy to lend you their ears.

 - GarageBand.
 Free with all Macbooks